runphilrun/rainmeter-earth-live/README.md

 # Blue Marble: a dynamic wallpaper powered by Rainmeter
-EarthLive is a [Rainmeter](https://www.rainmeter.net/) skin that fetches the latest daily color imagery of Earth from the [EPIC camera onboard the DSCOVR spacecraft](https://epic.gsfc.nasa.gov/) and displays it as the system wallpaper.
+BlueMarble is a [Rainmeter](https://www.rainmeter.net/) skin that fetches the latest daily color imagery of Earth from the [EPIC camera onboard the DSCOVR spacecraft](https://epic.gsfc.nasa.gov/) and displays it as the system wallpaper.

 This project was inspired by the unofficial Twitter bot ([@dscovr_epic](https://twitter.com/dscovr_epic?lang=en)) created by [russss](https://github.com/russss/dscovr-epic).